-No person has been authorised to give any information or to make any representations other than those contained in this Prospectus in connection with the offering of the Bonds and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Issuer or the Bookrunners (as defined under "Subscription and Sale").
+No person has been authorised to give any information or to make any representations other than those contained in this Prospectus in connection with the offering of the New Bonds and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Issuer or the Bookrunners (as defined under "Subscription and Sale").

 Neither the Bookrunners nor the Trustee have separately verified the information contained herein.
-Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Bookrunners or the Trustee as to the accuracy or completeness of the information contained or incorporated in this Prospectus or any other information provided by the Issuer in connection with the offering of the Bonds or their distribution.
-The Bookrunners and the Trustee do not accept any liability in relation to the information contained or incorporated by reference in this Prospectus or any other information provided by the Issuer in connection with the offering of the Bonds or their distribution.
+Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Bookrunners or the Trustee as to the accuracy or completeness of the information contained or incorporated in this Prospectus or any other information provided by the Issuer in connection with the offering of the New Bonds or their distribution.
+The Bookrunners and the Trustee do not accept any liability in relation to the information contained or incorporated by reference in this Prospectus or any other information provided by the Issuer in connection with the offering of the New Bonds or their distribution.

-No person is or has been authorised by the Issuer, the Bookrunners or the Trustee to give any information or to make any representation not contained in or consistent with this Prospectus or any other information supplied by it in connection with the Bonds and, if given or made, such information or representation must not be relied upon as having been authorised by the Issuer, the Bookrunners or the Trustee.
-Neither the delivery of this Prospectus nor any subscription, sale or purchase made hereunder shall, under any circumstances, constitute a representation or create any implication that there has been no change in the affairs of the Issuer or NATS Holdings Limited or any of its subsidiaries (together, the "Group") since the date hereof.
+No person is or has been authorised by the Issuer, the Bookrunners or the Trustee to give any information or to make any representation not contained in or consistent with this Prospectus or any other information supplied by it in connection with the New Bonds and, if given or made, such information or representation must not be relied upon as having been authorised by the Issuer, the Bookrunners or the Trustee.
+Neither the delivery of this Prospectus nor any subscription, sale or purchase made hereunder shall, under any circumstances, constitute a representation or create any implication that there has been no change in the affairs of the Issuer or NATS Holdings Limited ("NHL") or any of its subsidiaries (together, the "Group") since the date hereof.

-This Prospectus does not constitute an offer to sell, or an invitation by or on behalf of the Issuer, the Trustee or the Bookrunners to subscribe for or purchase, any of the Bonds.
-The distribution of this Prospectus and the offering of the Bonds in certain jurisdictions may be restricted by law.
+This Prospectus does not constitute an offer to sell, or an invitation by or on behalf of the Issuer, the Trustee or the Bookrunners to subscribe for or purchase, any of the New Bonds.
+The distribution of this Prospectus and the offering of the New Bonds in certain jurisdictions may be restricted by law.
 Persons into whose possession this Prospectus comes are required by the Issuer, the Trustee and the Bookrunners to inform themselves about, and to observe, any such restrictions.
+If a jurisdiction requires that the offering be made by a licensed broker or dealer and a Bookrunner or any affiliate of the relevant Bookrunner is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the relevant Bookrunner or such affiliate on behalf of the Issuer in such jurisdiction.

-The Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or any state securities laws, and may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons. as defined in Regulation S under the Securities Act unless an exemption from the registration requirements of the Securities Act is available and in accordance with all applicable securities laws of the United States, any state of the United

-States, and any other jurisdiction.
-For a further description of certain restrictions on offerings and sales of Bonds and on distribution of this Prospectus, see "Subscription and Sale".
+The Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or any state securities laws, and may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons. as defined in Regulation S under the Securities Act unless an exemption from the registration requirements of the Securities Act is available and in accordance with all applicable securities laws of the United States, any state of the United States, and any other jurisdiction.
+For a further description of certain restrictions on offerings and sales of New Bonds and on distribution of this Prospectus, see "Subscription and Sale".